renana/osd-github-101/OSD-Smart/career.md

 - Be specific when asking for help from your mentor.
 - Be vocal!
 - Believe in yourself
-- Build good raport with your teammates.
+- Build good rapport with your teammates.
 - Choose a mentor in a position you aspire to.
 Have regular discussions and checkins with your mentor.
 - Clearly ask what you want.
 - Collaborate often with team members